 Now let us accept the widely held view that the description the police received was that of a "black male, 5'8" in height, rimmed glasses, dark clothing, heavy build, reddish-blond hair and a crew cut."
-As Donald Fouke passes the suspect on Jackson Street he notices it's a white male, but hang on, the entire rest of the description fits, down to the crew cut, glasses, clothing, weight and height, only the color of his skin is wrong.
-Surely this man was still worthy of questioning and I believe that's exactly what happened, he was questioned, except the premise that he was a black man, who never really existed in the first place.
+As Officer Donald Fouke passed the suspect on Jackson Street, he notices it's a white male - but hang on - the entirety of the remaining description fits, down to the crew cut, glasses, clothing, weight and height - only the color of his skin is wrong.
+Surely this man was still worthy of questioning, which I believe is exactly what happened.
+He was questioned by Donald Fouke that night, but the premise that a description of a black man was sent over the airwaves, simply never took place.

 Thanks to Alex Lewis: https://welshchappie.wordpress.com/